James’ flamingos in Salar Uyuni, Bolivia. Photo: Christian-Mehlfuhrer.

 Chilean Flamingo (Phoenicopterus chilensis)

-The plumage is pinker than in European flamingo, but much less than in the American flamenco.
-It can be distinguished from these species by their grayish legs with red joints or knees.
-More than half of the beak is black and the eye is pale.
+The plumage is pinker than in European flamingo but much less than in the American flamenco.
+It can be distinguished from these species by its grayish legs with red joints or knees.
+More than half of the beak is black, and the iris color is pale.

 Height: 95-105 cm (37-41 Inches).